Mobula fever.jpg

 There’s really nowhere else on Earth like La Ventana in Baja California Sur in late spring, when mobula rays gather in groups of thousands and marine megafauna abound.
 The mobula rays come to these nutrient-rich waters to rest, feed, find mates, and give birth.
 Swimming with them is an indescribable experience.

-Each morning we head out on the water, scanning the horizon for jumping rays, black fins from orca pods, or anything else that hints at life below the surface.
 While mobula rays are the heartbeat of this trip, we are always on the lookout for more.
 Cetaceans, sea lions, sharks, and many species of fish all move through these waters.
 Baja is raw, wild, and completely unpredictable in the best way.
 These are the kinds of encounters that stay with you long after you leave.

 This is a snorkeling-based expedition, which allows us to stay mobile throughout the day.
 No two days are ever the same, and that’s part of what makes this place so special.
 As tourism continues to grow in La Ventana, we are intentional about how we operate, always putting wildlife welfare and respect for the ocean first.